microchad/bw/src/routes/docs/workflow-and-elements.md

 1. Pattern Grid - our tool produces a blank version, which you will use to create your 23-cell patterns or mark your preferred co-ordinates
 1. Entropy Grid - with seed words, number, indices or hex characters, randomised by our Fisher-Yates shuffle algorithm.
 Once your Pattern Grid is completed, you will transpose it to your Entropy Grid.

-Your Border Wallet is produced when you combine 1+2, plus a 24th 'checksum' word (instructions are included later) and, if you want to use one, a passphrase.
+Your Border Wallet is produced when you combine you pattern, the corresponding entropy grid cells, and a final, 24th 'checksum' word (instructions are included later).
+Users may also want to use a passphrase.

 ![summary1](/summary1.svg)